Carpathias/tgce-restyler-5e3/README.md

 ![alt text](pictures/chatcardpills.png) ![alt text](pictures/chatcardpills2.png)

 - The chat pills for profieicy and equipped status will be color coded.
 These are currently color coded green/maroon, but in a future release will be selectable to account for color blindness.
+- Concentration pill is colored yellow with black text to be more visible.

 ## Provided sheet banners